Yellowstone National Park Travel Guide

+Visitors to the park marvel at a supervolcano's hidden power under the earth, rising up in colorful hot springs, mudpots, and geysers.
+Hiking, camping, fishing, photography, bicycling, boating, horseback riding, snowmobiling, snowcoach tours, and ranger programs are available.
 The Park is one of the world's most popular natural attractions, with attendance exceeding 4 million visitors a year.

-We have made multiple trips to Yellowstone over the years, during all seasons, and share some of our photos and trip experiences in this review.
+Annual precipitation ranges from 10 inches at the north boundary to 80 inches in the southwest corner.
+Winters are cold, with a record low of -66 degrees F. We have made multiple trips to Yellowstone over the years, during all seasons, in all weather, and share some of our photos and trip experiences in this review.

-March 1, 2022 marks the 150th anniversary of the establishment of Yellowstone National Park.
+March 1, 2022 marked the 150th anniversary of the establishment of Yellowstone National Park.
 Signed into law by President Ulysses S. Grant, America's first national park was set aside to preserve and protect the scenery, cultural heritage, wildlife, geologic and ecological systems and processes in their natural condition for the benefit and enjoyment of present and future generations.

 ![]() |